MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUMPC64bit.md

 ## Compilation and Installation

-To compile GNU MPC 64-bit, run the following command:
+To compile GNU MPC 64-bit, run the following commands:

 ```bash
 make